zew/go-questionnaire/README.md

 Global layout template and CSS files are different.
 Instead of progress bar and footer navigation, mobile clients get a `mobile menu`.

+The mobile layout is free of any JavaScript.

 Switching is done based on the user agent string, but can be overridden by `mobile` parameter.
 0 - automatic.
 1 - mobile forced.
 2 - desktop forced.